qmk/qmk_firmware/keyboards/4pplet/eagle_viper_rep/rev_a/readme.md

 # Viper/Eagle REP Rev A

-Replacement PCB for Viper/Eagle V2/V3
+A alternative PCB for Viper and Eagle V2 and V3

 * Keyboard Maintainer: [4pplet](https://github.com/4pplet)
 * Hardware Supported: Viper/Eagle REP Rev A